Senipah/VBA-Better-Array/docs/api/methods/ToString.md

 Description
 : If provided, the string passed to `closingDelimiter` will be used to mark the beginning of arrays.
 If ommitted, the default character of `}` will be used.

+---

+Name
+: `quoteStrings`

+Type
+: `Boolean`

+Necessity
+: Optional

+Description
+: If true, any string values stored in the array will additionally be enclosed by opening and closing quotation marks (`"`).

 ### Returns